ludivintchokote/MisogynyPostDetection/README.md

 The utils folder contains the code to process the data from the MAMI dataset to be easily used for training, validation and testing.

+#### RESULTS

+The preds folder contains the predictions of our model on the test set for human level judgment